jackobailey/PollBasePro/README.md

 As of 17 March 2021, `pollbasepro` suggests that the Conservative Party is the largest party in Britain.
-They hold a lead over the Labour Party of 5% (95% CI: 1% to 8%).
+They hold a lead over the Labour Party of around 5% (1% to 8%).
 This puts the Labour Party in second place and the Liberal Democrats in third place.

 ## Notes, Usage, and Attribution